-The city of Heraklion, as a settlement, existed since 1000-950BC around the current Venetian port.
-This settlement, called Heraklion, was the seaport of Knossos.
+The city of Heraklion, as a settlement, existed since 1000-950BC around the current Venetian port of Heraklion.
+This settlement, called Heraklion, was originally the seaport of Knossos.

 Byzantine and Arab Era